-Associate degree in veterinary technology, biomedical science, animal science, or a related area, or equivalent combination of education and experience.
+Associate s degree in veterinary technology, biomedical science, animal science or any equivalent combination of relevant education and experience.

 No experience required.

-Working knowledge of equipment used in a veterinary teaching hospital.
+General understanding of equipment used in a veterinary medical teaching hospital.

 Ability to multi-task and work cooperatively with others.

 No inhibiting allergies to animals, hay, or dust.

 Persons in this position are considered essential when the University declares an emergency, campus closure, class cancellations, etc., and are therefore required to report to work and remain on duty unless/until relieved by the direct supervisor.

 One year experience in a veterinary medical setting.

 Working knowledge of veterinary equipment used within a veterinary teaching hospital such as anesthetic machines, fluid pumps, blood gas analyzers, oscilloscopes, defibrillators, nebulizers, and endoscopic equipment.